 Airline employees charged in cash-smuggling sting

-BOSTON (AP) — Five airline employees have been charged in a sting operation with using their security clearances to secretly smuggle more than $400,000 in cash through Boston's Logan Airport.
+BOSTON (AP) — Five airline employees were charged Thursday in a sting operation with using their security clearances to secretly smuggle more than $400,000 in cash through Boston's Logan Airport.

 Federal prosecutors said they used their security clearance to circumvent TSA checkpoints and smuggle cash to secure areas such as passenger departure gates.
-Prosecutors say each received a payment from a cooperating witness who posed as a member of a drug-trafficking organization.
+In return, each allegedly received a payment from a cooperating witness who posed as a member of a drug-trafficking organization while working with law enforcement.

-The men were due to appear in court late Thursday.
+The men were due to appear in U.S. District Court late Thursday.
+If convicted, each faces up to 20 years in prison.
 The names of their lawyers could not immediately be determined.